Machine ID Architecture | Teleport

 As these tokens can only be used once, the certificates that are issued when using an ephemeral token are renewable.
 This allows the short-lived certificate to be used to request new short-lived certificate.

-In order to mitigate the risk of bot user credentials being stolen, and then continually renewed by a malicious actor, renewable bot user certificates include a generation counter.
+In order to mitigate the risk of bot user credentials being stolen, and then continually renewed by a malicious actor, renewable bot user certificates validate the bot instance's generation counter.

-The generation counter is stored against the user in the database and within the certificate.
-This counter is incremented each time the user renews their certificate.
-When a bot attempts to renew, the Auth Server ensures that the value within the certificate and in the database match.
+The generation counter is stored as part of the Bot Instance in the database and within the certificate.
+This counter is incremented each time this bot instance renews its certificate.
+When a bot attempts to renew, the Auth Service ensures that the value within the certificate and in the database match.
 If they do not match, then the bot user is automatically locked.
 This means that if certificates are stolen, and attempted to be renewed whilst the bot is still running, the next renewal will render them useless.

 Dynamic join tokens (e.g AWS IAM)